OpenGamma/StrataDocs/pages/docs/loaders/trade_loader_fx_single.md

 Note that Microsoft Excel prefers the CSV file to have no spaces after the comma.

-## FX single by convention
+## FX Single by convention

-These columns are used when loading a FX single trade by convention.
+These columns are used when loading a FX Single trade by convention.
 See also the [overview page]({{site.baseurl}}/trade_loader) for additional optional columns that can be used to specify the identifier and counterparty.